SliTaz-official/cookutils/doc/receipts-v2.md

   * `pre_remove()`;
   * `post_remove()`.

-These functions may be defined for every of *main* or *split package*, so you need to extend function name with underscore (`_`) and the package name.
+These functions may be defined for every one of *main* or *split packages*, so you need to extend function names with underscores (`_`) and the package name.
-Like this for `cookutils` package:
+Like this for the `cookutils` package:

     post_install_cookutils()